Source-Free Domain Adaptation for Geospatial Point Cloud Semantic Segmentation: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item To the best of our knowledge, this work represents the first attempt to investigate the cross-scene and cross-sensor geospatial point cloud segmentation task (e.g., Photogrammetry $\to$ LiDAR) under the strict SFUDA setting.
-We specifically address the challenges of privacy constraints and significant domain shift without accessing source data.

-\item We propose LoGo, a robust self-training framework that synergizes Class-Balanced Local Prototype Estimation with Global Distribution Alignment via Optimal Transport.
-By enforcing a Dual-Consensus between local feature patterns and global distributional constraints, our method effectively rectifies the bias induced by long-tailed distributions and suppresses pseudo-label noise.
+\item We propose LoGo, a Local-Global Dual-Consensus framework that combines class-balanced local prototype estimation with Optimal-Transport-based global distribution alignment to reduce long-tailed class bias and pseudo-label noise.

-\item Extensive experiments on two challenging benchmarks (covering Photogrammetry, ALS, and MLS data) demonstrate that our method achieves state-of-the-art performance.
-The results validate that our LoGo framework effectively bridges cross-scene and cross-sensor gaps, offering a practical and privacy-preserving solution for large-scale geospatial mapping. \end{itemize}
+\item We conduct extensive experiments on two benchmarks spanning Photogrammetry, ALS, and MLS data, where LoGo achieves state-of-the-art performance and demonstrates strong potential for privacy-preserving large-scale geospatial mapping. \end{itemize}

 The remainder of this article is organized as follows.
-Section \ref{rework} reviews related studies in point cloud semantic segmentation, domain adaptation for point clouds, and source-free unsupervised domain adaptation.
-Section \ref{method} details the proposed LoGo framework.
-Subsequently, Section \ref{experiment} presents comparative experiments and ablation studies.
-Finally, Section \ref{conclus} concludes the paper and discusses future research directions.
+Section \ref{rework} reviews related work.
+Section \ref{method} introduces the proposed LoGo framework.
+Section \ref{experiment} presents experiments and ablation studies.
+Section \ref{conclus} concludes the article and discusses future directions.